hyperledger/firefly-fir/text/0012-namespace-isolation.md

 **Org Config**

-The `org` section at the root is deprecated in favor of the per-namespace `multiparty.org` section detailed above (but the old config will be honored for every multiparty namespace as a fallback).
+The `org` section at the root is deprecated in favor of the per-namespace `multiparty.org` section detailed above (but the old config will be honored for every multi-party namespace as a fallback).

 ## New FireFly Contract

-This change introduces a new version of the FireFly multiparty contract for both Ethereum and Fabric, along with a method of versioning the contract.
+This change introduces a new version of the FireFly multi-party contract for both Ethereum and Fabric, along with a method of versioning the contract.
 The prior version of the contract is designated as "network version 1", while this new version is designated "network version 2".
 Differences between the versions are described below.